Table of contents

 Therefore, it’s essential that you provide your customers with the option to proceed as a guest, and not force them to create an account on your website before completing a purchase.
 Almost 14% of online shoppers have suggested that being forced to log in to complete a purchase is a sufficient reason for them to abandon their checkout process.
 Here’s how H&M does it.

 7. Offer live chat support.

 Unlike with shopping in physical stores where you have a talking, walking salesperson to assist you through your shopping experience, online shopping can lack a personal touch if there is no help offered in real-time.
 By having live chat support, you’re able to provide your users with assistance at any step of their online shopping journey, making them feel heard and supported.

-Through your cart abandonment analytics, you can identify which areas of the website cause users to drop out, and allow users to chat with customer representatives specifically through those pages.
+Through your What is Cart-Abandonment?
+Cart abandonment is an e-commerce term that means a visitor has left the web page after adding the products to the cart but... analytics, you can identify which areas of the website cause users to drop out, and allow users to chat with customer representatives specifically through those pages.

 8. Create and highlight a solid refund and return policy.

 When shopping online, there’s always an element of doubt: what if the product isn’t what it looks like online?
 Hence, it’s important to build trust among your customers in regards to the quality of your products, but also give them the option to return or exchange their products if it isn’t up to their liking.
 It shows that your brand takes responsibility, and also cares for the customer.

 You should highlight this policy clearly in the earlier stage of the checkout process, enticing your customers to go through with the purchase.